mustafaakin/gongular/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mustafaakin/gongular)](https://goreportcard.com/report/github.com/mustafaakin/gongular)
 [![GoDoc](https://godoc.org/github.com/mustafaakin/gongular?status.svg)](https://godoc.org/github.com/mustafaakin/gongular)

-gongular is an HTTP Server Framework for developing API.
+gongular is an HTTP Server Framework for developing APIs easily.
 It is like Gin Gonic, but it features Angular-like (or Spring like) dependency injection and better input handling.
+Most of the time, user input must be transformed into a structured data then it mus be validated.
+It takes too much time and is a repetitive work, gongular aims to reduce that complexity by providing request-input mapping with tag based validation.

 ## Features

 * Automatic Query, POST Body, URL Param binding to structs with easy validation
 * Easy and simple dependency injection i.e passing DB connections and other values
 * Custom dependency injection with user specified logic, i.e as User struct from a session
+* Route grouping that allows reducing duplicated code
+* Middlewares that can do preliminary work before routes, groups which might be helpful for authentication checks, logging etc.
 * Static file serving
-* Fast thanks to httprouter!
+* Very fast thanks to httprouter

 ## Simple Usage